 ABOUT NAGIN COX

-In 2015, Cox was honored as the namesake for Asteroid 14061 by its discovers.
+Nagin is honored to be the namesake for Asteroid 14061.
 She has also received the NASA Exceptional Service Medal and two NASA Exceptional Achievement Medals.
-She is a U.S. Department of State STEM Speaker and has spoken to audiences around the world on the stories of the people behind the missions.
-She has also served on Cornell University’s President's Council for Cornell Women.
-She sits on the Advisory Committee of the Women's Rights Division of Human Rights Watch.
+She is a U.S. Department of State’s STEM Speaker and has spoken to audiences around the world on the stories of the people behind the missions.
+Her lecture on Mars Time on the TED Talk website has been viewed more than two million times (https://www.ted.com/talks/nagin_cox_what_time_is_it_on_mars).

 I AM: